pyqb2025/dna-forensics-pasciok/README.md

 matches the sequence or not (`match_suspect`).

-You can test your solution locally by running: `python exercise.py -v`
+You can test your solution locally by running: `python -m doctest exercise.py -v`

 Since I'm not a biologist, there are no guarantees about the biological terminology!